-Directs federal agencies receiving such contractor-provided information to disclose it immediately to a cybersecurity center.
+Directs federal agencies receiving such significant cyber incident information to report the information to a cybersecurity center.

-Permits cyber threat information provided to a cybersecurity center to be disclosed to, or used by, the federal government for a cybersecurity or national security purpose or to prevent, investigate, or prosecute various criminal offenses for which law enforcement officials are authorized, under existing law, to seek a court order authorizing an interception of wire, oral, or electronic communications.
+Permits cyber threat information provided to a cybersecurity center to be disclosed to, retained by, or used by, consistent with otherwise applicable federal law, the federal government for a cybersecurity or national security purpose or to prevent, investigate, or prosecute various criminal offenses for which law enforcement officials are authorized, under existing law, to seek a court order authorizing an interception of wire, oral, or electronic communications.
+Prohibits the disclosure, retention, or use of such information for any use not expressly permitted.